glacier-modding/glaciermodding.org/docs/modding/customcampaigns/scene_new.md

 Back in NavKit, click the `Save Airg` button, and navigate to the `content/chunk2` folder and name it the hex value you copied.

 Now that we have our NAVP and AIRG files, we need to tell the scenario to use them.
-In GlaicerKit, go to the `scenario_modtown.entity.json` file on the `Tree` view, expand the `Scenario_Modtown > AI` node.
+In GlacierKit, go to the `scenario_modtown.entity.json` file on the `Tree` view, expand the `Scenario_Modtown > AI` node.
 Right-click on the `Pathfinding` node and click `Create Entity`, name it `Pathfinder_Configuration`, click on the new node and in the contents, replace everything after the `parent` field with:
 ```json
 "name": "Pathfinder_Configuration",
 "factory": "[modules:/zpathfinderconfiguration.class].pc_entitytype",